The Indigenous Voice to Parliament and the role of Philanthropy

 The Hon Linda Burney MP, Minister for Indigenous Australians, has been charged with implementing the Uluru Statement from the Heart, including responsibility for the referendum to establish a First Nations Voice to Parliament.
 Minister Burney, a member of the Wiradjuri Nation, is assisted by Labor Senator and Yawuru man Pat Dodson who has been named Special Envoy for Implementation of the Uluru Statement for the Heart.

-A set of principles that describe how the Voice will work was agreed to by the First Nations Referendum Working Group.
+These principles were developed and agreed by the First Nations Referendum Working Group.

 Philanthropy’s role in the referendum